 Egg curry recipe – Spicy, flavorful & delicious punjabi egg curry made in dhaba style.
 This anda curry is exceptionally good when you are not in a mood to cook something elaborate.
 But wish to make quick delicious food.
-This egg curry can be served with roti, plain paratha , plain rice or flavored rice like jeera rice, biryani rice, pulao, coconut rice, coconut milk rice or any biryani varieties.
+This egg curry goes well with butter naan, roti, plain paratha , plain rice or flavored rice like jeera rice, biryani rice, pulao, coconut rice, coconut milk rice or any biryani varieties.

 Indian cuisine is diverse and egg curry is made in numerous ways in each region.
 In this post I share with you the most basics of making a good delicious Indian egg curry & its variations.